kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0125 Certification and operations  airplanes having a seating capacity of 20 or more passengers or a maximum payload capacity of 6,000 pounds or more; and rules governing persons on board such aircraft.md

 \(b\) A windshield wiper or equivalent for each pilot station.

-\(c\) A power supply and distribution system that meets the requirements of §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1309   Equipment, systems, and installations.|§25.1309]], 25.1331, 25.1351 (a) and (b) (1) through (4), 25.1353, 25.1355, and 25.1431(b) or that is able to produce and distribute the load for the required instruments and equipment, with use of an external power supply if any one power source or component of the power distribution system fails.
+\(c\) A power supply and distribution system that meets the requirements of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1309   Equipment, systems, and installations.|§§25.1309]], 25.1331, 25.1351 (a) and (b) (1) through (4), 25.1353, 25.1355, and 25.1431(b) or that is able to produce and distribute the load for the required instruments and equipment, with use of an external power supply if any one power source or component of the power distribution system fails.
 The use of common elements in the system may be approved if the Administrator finds that they are designed to be reasonably protected against malfunctioning.
 Engine-driven sources of energy, when used, must be on separate engines.

 \(d\) A means for indicating the adequacy of the power being supplied to required flight instruments.